sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/developer-guide/creating-a-js-widget-with-the-js-generator.md

 # Creating a JavaScript App with the Liferay JS Generator

-You can create pure JavaScript applications, including the major frameworks (React, Angular, and VueJS), with the Liferay JS Generator.
-Creating your JavaScript application with the Liferay JS Generator, as opposed to just migrating your application ([React](../../../../developing-a-single-page-application/using-react.md)|[Angular](../../../../developing-a-single-page-application/using-angular.md)|[VueJS](../../../../developing-a-single-page-application/using-vuejs.md)) to use the Liferay JS Toolkit, lets you modify your application further, taking advantage of Liferay DXP features such as [system and instance setting configuration](./configuring-system-and-instance-settings-for-your-widget.md) and [localization](./localizing-your-widget.md).
+You can create pure JavaScript applications, including using the [React](../../../../developing-a-single-page-application/using-react.md), [Angular](../../../../developing-a-single-page-application/using-angular.md), and [VueJS](../../../../developing-a-single-page-application/using-vuejs.md) frameworks, with the Liferay JS Generator.
+Creating, rather than migrating, your JavaScript application makes it possible to use Liferay DXP features such as [system and instance setting configuration](./configuring-system-and-instance-settings-for-your-widget.md) and [localization](./localizing-your-widget.md).
 Here you'll learn how to create a JavaScript application with the Liferay JS Generator:

 1. [Deploy a Generated Application](#deploy-a-generated-application)
 1. [Modify the Application and Redeploy](#modify-the-app-and-redeploy)